-Field surveys were conducted in February, April, May, June, August, September, and October 2021.
+[The following text has been changed since the draft environmental document was circulated.]
+Field surveys were conducted in February, April, May, June, August, September, and October 2021, and September and October 2022 (revised to add September and October 2022).
 Floristic surveys were conducted within a range of months when target special-status species were flowering and identifiable, following the guidelines of the U.S. Fish and Wildlife Service and California Department of Fish and Wildlife.
 General reconnaissance-level wildlife surveys coincided with the botanical, wildlife species, and habitat surveys and were documented.